-The 2016 Miscellaneous Improvements Project is underway and is expected to be completed in 2017.
-This project includes the replacement of the belt filter presses with centrifuges and various minor improvements to Train 1 and sludge treatment process:
+The 2016 Miscellaneous Improvements Project is almost completed.
+This project included the replacement of the belt filter presses with centrifuges and various minor improvements to Train 1 and sludge treatment process:

 - Replacement of existing dewatering equipment in the existing dewatering building.
-This will include piping, pumping, transport system replacement to the dewatering pad, polymer system and ancillary equipment as part of the dewatering system.
+This included piping, pumping, transport system replacement to the dewatering pad, polymer system and ancillary equipment as part of the dewatering system.

 - A new sump pump in Grit Building number 1.

 - Replacement of the existing scum pit for Clarifier 3 and 4.